British North America Acts: British North America Act, 1974

-This was the third of the British North America Acts to be enacted by the Parliament of Canada.
-This had been made possible by the provisions of the British North America (No. 2) Act, 1949.
+The British North America Act, 1974 was the third of the British North America Acts to be enacted by the Parliament of Canada.
+This had been made possible by the provisions of the British North America (No. 2) Act 1949.

+It was originally titled Representation Act, 1974, then changed to British North America Act, 1974 in 1977 before changing to Constitution Act, 1974 in 1982.